vonkarmaninstitute/pantera-pic-dsmc/README.md

 PANTERA (*PArticle Numerical Tool for non-Equilibrium Reacting Aerodynamics*) is an open-source software for the simulation of nonequilibrium gas and plasma flows based on the Direct Simulation Monte Carlo and Particle-in-Cell methods, written in modern Fortran and parallelized for distributed memory machines.

 Main developers:
-Pietro Parodi - pietro.parodi@vki.ac.be - VKI / KU Leuven
+* Pietro Parodi - pietro.parodi@vki.ac.be - *VKI / KU Leuven*
-Stefano Boccelli - stefano.boccelli@polimi.it   - Politecnico di Milano / VKI / uOttawa
+* Stefano Boccelli - stefano.boccelli@polimi.it   - *Politecnico di Milano / VKI / uOttawa / NASA Goddard*
-Federico Bariselli - federico.bariselli@vki.ac.be - Politecnico di Milano / VKI
+* Federico Bariselli - federico.bariselli@vki.ac.be - *Politecnico di Milano / VKI*

 Original DSMC code by Aldo Frezzotti - Politecnico di Milano.
-Main development is done at [the von Karman Institute for Fluid Dynamics](https://www.vki.ac.be/) See "history" section for a complete list of contributors.
+Main development is done at [the von Karman Institute for Fluid Dynamics](https://www.vki.ac.be/) under an FWO (Research Foundation - Flanders) PhD fellowship.
+See "history" section for a complete list of contributors.

 ## Applications and main features

 PANTERA is extremely flexible in the possible applications.
 It has been applied to a variety of problems ranging from flow in micro-electromechanical devices to rarefied hypersonics to laboratory plasmas and plasmas for space propulsion.
 The main features are the following:

 * Simulation of multiple species
-* 1D, 2D, 3D, and 2D axisymmetric domains, always 3V (3 velocity components).
+* 1D, 2D, 3D, and 2D axisymmetric domains, always 3V (3 velocity components)
 * Structured regular and unstructured grids (read in the [SU2](https://su2code.github.io/docs/Mesh-File/) format)
-* DSMC Collisions using the pair-wise VSS coefficients and optionally binary reactions using the TCE model from modified Arrhenius rates and Borgnakke-Larsen internal energy exchange.
+* DSMC Collisions using the pair-wise VSS coefficients and optionally binary reactions using the TCE model from modified Arrhenius rates and Borgnakke-Larsen internal energy exchange
-* DSMC or MCC collisions and reactions from tabulated cross sections in the [LXCat](https://us.lxcat.net/home/) txt format.
+* DSMC or MCC collisions and reactions from tabulated cross sections in the [LXCat](https://us.lxcat.net/home/) txt format
-* Explicit as well as energy-conserving (semi-implicit and fully-implicit) electrostatic PIC schemes.
+* Explicit as well as energy-conserving (semi-implicit and fully-implicit) electrostatic PIC schemes
-* Possibility to restart a simulation from a saved state (particle dump).
+* Possibility to restart a simulation from a saved state (particle dump)
 * Many models including Maxwell and CLL surface scattering, dielectric solids, surface charging, surface reactions, externally applied electric and magnetic fields, ...

 ## Compiling, running and debugging